Environs of the western archaeological area

 (centre) site of a temple; (right) cipollino columns

-Western archaeological area: (left) ruins of the baths; (right) believe it or not the men's room
+Western archaeological area: (left) ruins of the baths; (right) latrines

 The Romans built an aqueduct from the hills to the south of Kos to supply the town baths: there were at least three major baths, one of which was located next to the harbour.
-Baths had very elegant conveniences with running water (see other Roman latrines at Ostia).
+Baths had very elegant conveniences with running water (see other Roman latrines at Ostia and Uthina in Tunisia).

 (left) The site of the gymnasium; (centre) the theatre; (right) storage of ancient materials in the fortress